 The decision to request a domain exemption must be made by the student’s IEP/504 team, and be documented on the I-7 ACCESS for ELLs/Alt-ACCESS for ELLs form.
 Please see the Guide to Special Education Forms for additional information.

-To request a domain exemption from DPI, please fill out this form: https://goo.gl/forms/Q8zcvKMFR1RuL43E2
+To request a domain exemption from DPI, please complete the Request to Waive Domain form.

 DPI will assess the request, and respond within one week.
 Requests should be made at least one week prior to the administration of the assessment to ensure that appropriate steps are completed in a timely fashion.

 If the Reading or Listening domain is to be waived, the impacted domain will need to be force-closed using the End Incomplete Test function in the WIDA AMS in the Manage Students Section.
 After both domains are completed, a request to DRC will need to be made by DPI to manually set the Speaking and Writing Tier.
 If requesting a waiver for either of these domains, please determine whether the student should be given Tier A or Tier B/C.